reflectoring/reflectoring.github.io/_posts/2021-05-07-spring-cloud-aws-rds.md

 ## Conclusion

 We saw how to use the Spring Cloud AWS JDBC module for accessing the database of our application with the AWS RDS service.
-A summary of the things we covered:
+Here is a summary of the things we covered:
 1. A DB instance is the foundational block that needs to be created when working with AWS Relational Database Service (RDS).
 It is the container for multiple databases.
 2. A DB instance is configured with a storage class and DB instance class based on our storage and processing requirements.
 These need to be specified when creating a DB instance in AWS Relational Data Service.
 2. The data source backed by a DB instance in AWS RDS, is created in the application at runtime.
 3. Read-replica feature of RDS is used to increase throughput and is can be enabled in Spring Cloud JDBC by setting a property and decorating a method with `Transaction read only` annotation.
 4. Failover support is provided with the help of retry interceptors.

 I hope this will help you to get started with building applications using Spring Cloud AWS using AWS RDS as the data source.

 You can also read an [article](https://reflectoring.io/spring-cloud-aws-sqs/) published earlier on using Spring Cloud AWS Messaging for accessing [Amazon Simple Queue Service (SQS)](https://aws.amazon.com/sqs/) since a majority of real-life applications need to use a mix of database persistence and message queuing for performing a wide variety of business functions.

 You can refer to all the source code used in the article on [Github](https://github.com/thombergs/code-examples/tree/master/aws/springcloudrds).